neil-edelman/boxes/readme.md

  - Parameter: _replace_
    If specified, gets called on collision and only replaces it if the function returns true\.
 If null, doesn't do any replacement on collision\.
  - Return:
-   Successful operation, including doing nothing because the entry is already in the set\.
-The ejected element or null\.
+   Any ejected element or null\.
  - Exceptional Return: realloc, ERANGE
    There was an error with a re\-sizing\.
 Calling [&lt;E&gt;SetReserve](#user-content-fn-33c00814) before ensures that this does not happen\.
  - Order: